DanielOgorchock/joycond/README.md

 For the pro controller, pressing both triggers will "pair" it.

+For the pro controller, pressing Plus and Minus will pair it as a virtual controller.
+This is useful when using Steam.

 With the joy-cons, to use a single contoller alone, hold ZL and L at the same time (ZR and R for the right joy-con).
 Alternatively, hold both S triggers at once.

 To combine two joy-cons into a virtual input device, press a *single* trigger on both of them at the same time.
 A new uinput device will be created called "Nintendo Switch Combined Joy-Cons".